FishWoWater/trellis_blender/README.md

   - Simplify Ratio (# of triangles to remove, by default 0.95)
   - Texture Size (by default 1024, can set to 2048 for higher quality, but slower)
   - Texture Bake Mode ('fast' or 'opt', 'opt' can be slow but has higher quality)

-## Features
-- Asynchronous request processing
-- Real-time status updates
-- Error handing
-  * "No selected file": Select an input image
-  * "API connection error": Check if the API server is running
-  * "Processing error": Check the API server logs for details

 Any issue/discussion/contribution is welcomed!